How To Count Total Checkboxes In Google Sheets

 Steps to Count Checkboxes

-1. (See Also: How To Change Table Color In Google Sheets)
+1. (See Also: How To Copy Table From Chatgpt To Google Sheets)

 Select an empty cell where you want the total checkbox count to appear.